fei-hdu/fetch_image/README.md

 ### bing

-due to have no appid
+because there is no appid for bing.com

 #### dirty hacker